What's the best hybrid workspace management software?

 3. Team schedules

-With the right hybrid office solution, everyone can share their weekly plans for when they’ll be in the office, so it’s easy to see who’s going in and when.
+With the right hybrid work software, everyone can share their weekly plans for when they’ll be in the office, so it’s easy to see who’s going in and when.
 This helps coworkers plan their office days together, making it easier to meet up, work as a team, and avoid days when the office feels empty.

 Good hybrid workplace management software helps you understand how your office is being used.
 Look for dashboards that show who’s in, which spaces are popular, and when peak times happen, so you can make better decisions about space and office resources.